 *0 Operator Assistance

-*6 Mute/Unmute Dialing *6 will mute your line.
-Dialing *6 again will unmute your line
+*6 Mute/Unmute Use *6 to mute your line; enter *6 again to unmute your line

 It is difficult, if not impossible, to accommodate everyone’s schedule for a conference call, especially with participants from around the world.
-If you need to know what time it is in a different country/city, we suggest that you consult the following URL: http://timeanddate.com/worldclock/advmeeting.htm.
+If you need to know what time it is in a different country/city, we suggest that you consult the World Clock.

-Responsibilities at Meetings
+Responsibilities at WGM

 Chair All Meetings of Your WG at WGM and Conference Calls

 Co-chairs are expected to attend all WGMs.
 Obviously, there will be occasions when you cannot, for work or personal reasons, attend.
 But generally you should plan on attending all WGMs.
-Refer to the Decision Making Practices and Robert’s Rules of Order sections of this handbook for tips on ensuring successful meetings.
-Arrive in time to meet all of your commitments as co-chair of your group and to check over your meeting room.
-This will certainly include attending the co-chairs’ meeting on Monday evening as well as attending the Steering Division meeting for your Work Group, which is a Work Group Health metric.
+Refer to the DMP and Robert’s Rules sections of this handbook for tips on ensuring successful meetings.
+Arrive in time to meet all of your commitments as co-chair of your WG and to check over your meeting room.
+This will certainly include attending the co-chairs’ meeting on Monday evening as well as attending the SD meeting for your WG, which is a WG Health metric.
 Announce your agenda at your meeting.
-It is good practice to do introductions each quarter at the Working Group Meetings.
+It is good practice to do introductions each quarter at the WGM.
 This helps new attendees become familiar with your work group and its members/participants, and allows new attendees to be introduced to the larger group.
-Before adjourning your meeting, work with your group to define an agenda for the next meeting (preferably no later than Wednesday).
+Before adjourning your meeting, work with your group to define an agenda for the next meeting; preferably no later than Wednesday of the WGM.

 Keep Attendees Apprised of Agenda Changes

 Occasionally, WGs need to change their agendas or cancel or add meetings.
 To ensure that all WGM attendees are kept up to date on these types of changes, co-chairs are required to make announcements regarding these types of changes in a timeframe that aligns with the group's decision making practices.
 To ensure that these types of changes are communicated to all attendees, co-chairs are required to post these announcements to their WG listserv, and on the bulletin board near the WGM registration desk.
-Additionally, co-chairs may also wish to make these announcement via the (http://eventmobi.com/hl7).
+Additionally, co-chairs may also wish to make these announcements via the HL7 mobile app.
 Since all attendees do not use the mobile app, making these types of announcements only via the mobile app is not appropriate.

 Appoint an Acting Chair as Needed

 Infrequently, there are occasions when no co-chairs from your WG will be available to attend a WGM.
-For these occasions, WGs may appoint an acting chair by bringing a formal motion to the WG in advance of the WGM.
-The HL7 § 05.05 on Majority Rule allows for any formal motion (including one to appoint an acting co-chair(s)), to be brought for vote to the WG using its Decision Making Practices.
-Acting co-chairs shall have all the powers, privileges, and responsibilities of a Co-Chair for a specific period of time with no expectation of election.
-An acting co-chair would typically be appointed to preside over the WG meetings at a WGM.
+For these occasions, WGs may appoint an acting co-chair by bringing a formal motion to the WG in advance of the WGM.
+GOM § 05.04 Majority Rule allows for any formal motion (including one to appoint an acting co-chair(s)), to be brought for vote to the WG using its Decision Making Practices.
+Acting co-chairs shall have all the powers, privileges, and responsibilities of a Co-chair for a specific period of time with no expectation of election.
+An acting co-chair would typically be appointed to preside over the WG sessions at a WGM.
 The co-chair powers, duties and responsibilities revert back to the elected co-chairs at the conclusion of the WGM.

-Elect an Interim Co-chair
+Select an Interim Co-chair